Multi-Modal Learning meets Genetic Programming: Analyzing Alignment in Latent Space Optimization: Experimental Analysis

 \subsection{Study 1: Cross-Modal Alignment During Optimization}

 To verify H1, we investigate whether SNIP actively exploits cross-modal alignment during optimization.
-We run SNIP's original LSO algorithm and track the following quantities for the best individual at each iteration $t$: \begin{itemize} \item $R^2_t$ fitness, indicating whether evolution improves data-fitting accuracy; \item Inter-modal alignment between its symbolic embedding and the target's numeric embedding (Eq.~\ref{eq:alignment}). \end{itemize} While LSO gradient-free optimizer's elitist nature ensures monotonically increasing $R^2_t$, the evolution of $a_t$ reveals whether the model's search is guided by symbolic relevance, that is, how symbolically appropriate the current candidate solution is relative to the symbolic regression target.
+We run SNIP's original LSO algorithm and track the following quantities for the best individual at each iteration $t$: (i) $R^2_t$ fitness, indicating whether evolution improves data-fitting accuracy and (ii) Inter-modal alignment between its symbolic embedding and the target's numeric embedding (Eq.~\ref{eq:alignment}).
+While LSO gradient-free optimizer's is expected to monotonically increases $R^2_t$, the evolution of $a_t$ reveals whether the model's search is guided by symbolic relevance, that is, how symbolically appropriate the current candidate solution is relative to the symbolic regression target.
 If the algorithm actively exploits the learned alignment to incorporate symbolic awareness, this quantity should progressively increase over the course of optimization.